Selenium races your browser

 In this case,

 wait_for_text_present will repeatedly ask the Selenium server whether the text is present until it shows up.
 It could do several things in a loop, like click a button and then ask whether a popup has appeared.
-Almost all the asserts in our internal Selenium tests are a wrap around a call to
+Almost all the asserts in our internal Selenium testing are a wrap around a call to

 spin_assert, and they’re all way more reliable than they were before the switch.